magento/magento-cloud-docker/README.md

 [![Docker Stars][ico-dockerstars]][link-dockerhub]

 ## Welcome
-Magento Cloud Docker implementation is designed to deploy your Cloud environment to your work station, so you can develop and test your code on similar to Cloud environment locally.
-Magento Cloud Docker is part of the suite of tools, used to develop, test and deploy your Magento Commerce store.
+Magento Cloud Docker is a package—part of the [Magento Cloud Suite](#magento-cloud-suite)—designed to develop, test, and deploy your Magento Commerce store.
+The Magento Cloud Docker implementation deploys your Cloud project to your local work station so that you can develop and test your code in a simulated Cloud environment.

 ## Contributing to Magento Cloud Docker Code Base
 You can submit issues and pull requests to extend functionality or fix potential bugs.
 Improvements to Magento Cloud Docker can include any development experience improvements, optimizations for deployment process, etc. If you find a bug or have a new suggestion, let us know by creating a Github issue.